cwendorf/CALM/docs/using/README.md

 ## cyl3-1      -11.563636  1.2986235 -8.904534 8.568209e-10
 ```

-The intercept is equivalent to mean of the group means.
+The intercept is equivalent to the mean of the group means.
 Parameters represent the difference between each group and the first group.

 #### Example: Control (Last) Contrasts

-The intercept is equivalent to mean of the group means.
+The intercept is equivalent to the mean of the group means.
 Parameters represent the difference between each group and the last group.

 ```r